SAP-samples/ui5-typescript-tutorial/exercises/ex6/README.md

 With the journey above, the application is started and the location *Heidelberg* is entered to the location input and then verifies whether the location `Heidelberg` has been loaded properly.

-Now you can validate whether the test execution works properly by starting the development server and the QUnit test with the following command: `npm start -- -o test/integration/opaTests.qunit.html`.
+Now you can validate whether the test execution works properly by starting the development server and the general test html page with the following command: `npm start -- -o test/testsuite.qunit.html`.
+By clicking on the field `integration/opaTests` you will reach the generic test page for integration tests.

 > :tada: **NEW**: This exercise shows how you can define you page object with TypeScript and benefit from code completion for your OPA5 journey using the OPA5 test code and your page object.